trevor-the-developer/warp-terminal-clone-bootstrap/README.md

 # 🚀 Wurp Terminal Bootstrap

-A comprehensive **modular bootstrap system** that generates complete AI-powered terminal applications built with .NET 8.
+A comprehensive **modular bootstrap system** that generates complete AI-powered terminal applications built with .NET 9.
 Features a clean, maintainable architecture with numbered modules for easy development and extension.

+**Latest Updates:**
+- ✅ Updated to .NET 9 for compatibility with Freelance-AI project
+- ✅ Fixed modular system warnings - no more "modules directory not found" messages
+- ✅ Added comprehensive test suite with 17 automated tests
+- ✅ Full integration testing for generated projects

 ## ⚡ Quick Start